Whitepaper - long-form content to support complex buyer decisions

 It also turns a broad set of capabilities into something more focused.
 Instead of listing services, it frames NashTech as a lower-risk, higher-confidence alternative in a market where trust is often the problem.

 Internally, it aligned multiple stakeholders around a single story.
-Externally, it gave sales something they could actually use — not just as a leave-behind, but as a way into more serious conversations.
+Externally, it gave sales something they could actually use as a way into more serious conversations.